 Captopril has a sulfhydryl group which may contribute to additional side effects such as rash.
+The absorption of captopril decreases by 30 to 40 percent if given with food.

 Lisinopril and captopril are active drugs.
 All other ACE inhibitors are prodrugs which require metabolism to active drugs.